-- 107. The applicant proposes to maintain a conservation flow below the intake equal to the site-specific February median flow, calculated to be 1.52 csm (1.91 cfs) beginning with the next snowmaking season. - 108.
+- 107. The applicant proposes to maintain a conservation flow below the intake equal to the site-specific FMF, calculated to be 1.52 csm (1.91 cfs), beginning with the next snowmaking season. - 108.
 The applicant proposes to allow a withdrawal start date of October 15.